CBS-HPC/.github/profile/UCloud.md

 # Getting Started with HPC (UCloud)

-Upon the first login it is necessary to approve the SDU eScience terms of service.
-Afterwards, the user is redirected to the UCloud user interface.

-Note:
-Once logged in, the user has the option to set up a two factor authentication by clicking on the avatar icon in the top-right corner of the home screen.
-Valuable information about current status of UCloud

-In case you experience an unusual behavior, visit https://status.cloud.sdu.dk/ Getting started

-There is a set of video tutorials as a part of UCloud documentation.

-## UCloud (Type 1)

-The easiest-to-use and most accessible HCP service is DeiC Interactive HPC, also known as [UCloud](https://cloud.sdu.dk/).
+The easiest-to-use HCP service is Type 1 DeiC Interactive HPC ([UCloud](https://cloud.sdu.dk/)).
 This service is provided by the Danish universities SDU and AAU.

 It allows you to work with software such as MATLAB, STATA, RStudio, and JupyterLab through a graphical user interface (GUI), in the same way as you would on your laptop.
 [See all apps](https://docs.cloud.sdu.dk/Apps/type.html).